FenixAlliance/ABS.Docs/Modules/ACCOUNTING/Billing/Billing-Item-Records.md

 Billing Records are designed to allow businesses to better manage their billing process by helping them to easily manage their billing process.

-A Billing Item Record represents a line item on a Billing Record, such as a single entry on a quote, order or invoice.
+A Billing Item Record represents a line item on a Billing Record, such as a single entry on a quote, order, or invoice.
 This means it connects one Item to a Billing Record.

 ## Types of Billing Item Records